You’ll study core academic English and develop your ability to research at postgraduate level in the UK.

 You’ll focus closely on the skills you’ll need for your research degree and you’ll study with other postgraduate researchers.
 You’ll learn how to use listening and speaking skills to get the most out of your meetings with your supervisor during your degree.

 During the summer, you’ll learn how to use academic English that specifically prepares you for research using material from your degree subject area.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

-For more information and a full list of typical modules available on this course, please read Pre-sessional Academic English for Postgraduate Research (one semester) (September) in the course catalogue
+For more information and a full list of typical modules available on this course, please read Pre-sessional Academic English for Postgraduate Research (two semesters plus summer) in the course catalogue

 Learning and teaching